Artem Kovbasa

-Artem Petrovych Kovbasa (Артем Петрович Ковбаса; born 19 January 1997) is a Ukrainian professional footballer who plays as an attacking midfielder for Polish III liga club Elana Toruń.
+Artem Petrovych Kovbasa (Артем Петрович Ковбаса; born 19 January 1997) is a Ukrainian professional footballer who plays as an attacking midfielder for Czech club Varnsdorf.

 Career

 Kovbasa is a product of two different Kievan youth football school systems - Arsenal Kyiv and Dynamo Kyiv.
 At the age of 15, he moved to Dynamo, where he studied until 2014.
 He made his debut in the youth championship (U-19) on 26 March 2014 in a match against Dnipro in a 2–0 loss, which became the only one for him that season.
 In the following 2014–15 season, he played in 18 matches of the youth championship, in which he scored four goals.

 In the summer of 2015, along with a number of other players, he was registered to play for Dynamo-2 in the Ukrainian First League.
 He made his senior debut on 27 July 2015 in the 2–1 first round win against Ternopil in a 2–1 win, coming on as a substitute in the 75th minute, replacing Ivan Trubochkin.

 In July 2016, Kovbasa signed for Oblon Kyiv.
 In September 2020, he joined Chornomorets Odesa.

 On 1 July 2023, Kovbasa signed with Lithuanian club Sūduva Club.